dtm-labs/dtm/README.md

 ## Give a star! ⭐

-If you think this project is good, or helpful to you, please give a star!
+If you think this project is interesting, or helpful to you, please give a star!